-- · Treatment with medicines?

-- Prescribing of medicines?

-- Supply/dispensing of medicines?

-- Procurement of medicines?

-- Administration of medicines to patients?
+- Treatment with medicines? - Prescribing of medicines and other treatments? - Supply/dispensing of medicines and other treatments? - Procurement of medicines and other treatments? - Administration of medicines and other treatments to patients?

-If the answer is "yes" to any of these questions seek assistance from the Medicines Management Team.2
+If the answer is "yes" to any of these questions seek assistance from the Medicines Optimisation Team or equivalent team in your organisation.2

-If medicines use is not considered early in the commissioning process, it can result in several outcomes including the following examples:
+If medicines use is not considered early in the commissioning process, it can result in several outcomes, including the following examples:

-- Service provision delayed because of failure to allocate time for the development of Patient Group Directions (PGDs). - Service provision delayed because the service did not comply with the National Patient Safety Agency requirements for delivery of Anticoagulant Services. - Service had to be withdrawn from a provider who was found to be operating illegally.2
+- Service provision delayed because of failure to allocate time for the development of Patient Group Directions (PGDs). - Service provision delayed because the service did not comply with National Patient Safety Alert requirements. - Service had to be withdrawn from a provider who was found to be operating illegally.2

-Once it has been identified that medicines use will be involved in the service redesign or pathway it is important to consider how the medicines will be supplied.
-Will the medicine be supplied to the patient on an FP10 NHS prescription form; will it be given to the patient under a PGD; will pre-packed medicines be supplied directly; or will the medicine be personally administered to the patient?
-It is important that, no matter how the medicines are to be supplied to the service users or patients in the pathway, that the supply systems are in place for when the service is launched to avoid delaying service provision.
+Once it has been identified that medicines and other treatments use will be involved in the service redesign or pathway, it is important to consider how medicines and other treatments will be supplied.
+Will the medicine or other treatment be supplied to the patient on an FP10 NHS prescription form; will it be given to the patient under a PGD; will pre-packed medicines be supplied directly; or will the medicine be personally administered to the patient?
+It is important that, no matter how the medicines and other treatments are to be supplied to the service users or patients in the pathway, that the supply systems are in place in advance of when the service is launched to avoid delaying service provision.